ACECentre/You-Matter/parent-edition.md

 ---
+layout: theme
 title: AAC Training for Education and Families
-permalink: "/parent-edition"
 seo-title: Parent Edition | You Matter - Ace Centre
+description: >-
-description: A course that brings together parents of children with significant speech difficulties and their supporting professionals
+  A course that brings together parents of children with significant speech difficulties and their supporting professionals
-layout: theme
+date: 2018-01-03T00:00:00+00:00
 ---
 A course that brings together parents of children with significant speech difficulties and their supporting professionals You Matter Parent Edition aims to support and empower parents and professionals caring for children who use aided communication (Augmentative and Alternative Communication).
 This includes children who use communication aids and children who use symbol-based communication books or charts.